sq add

 # Add a currently unreachable source

-$ sq add 'postgres://user:pass@db.offline.com/sakila' --skip-verify
+$ sq add postgres://user:pass@db.offline.com/sakila --skip-verify

 Flags: